JuliaClimate/MeshArrays.jl/README.md

 ### Global Grids

-The above example uses a basic _doubly periodic domain_ with _16 subdomains_ of _40x40 grid points_ each.
-However, `MeshArrays.jl` also readily supports more elaborate global grid configurations, such as the ones shown below, which are commonly used in climate models.
+In the previous example we used a basic _doubly periodic_  domain with _16 subdomains_ of _40x40 grid points_ each.
+However, `MeshArrays.jl` also readily supports more elaborate global grid configurations, such as the ones shown below, which are commonly used in modeling climate.

 <img src="docs/images/sphere_all.png" width="40%">

-To be able to handle all climate model grids in practical and uniform fashion, `MeshArrays.jl` introduces custom array types that are geared towards climate modeling and analysis applications.
+To be able to handle such climate model grids in practical and uniform fashion, `MeshArrays.jl` introduces custom array types that are geared towards climate science applications.

 ```
 struct gcmarray{T, N} <: AbstractMeshArray{T, N}